Libe García Zarranz

-I am currently Associate Professor in Literature in English in the Department of Teacher Education (ILU), working at the intersection of contemporary Canadian literature, feminist and queer philosophy, trans lterature and visual art, affect theory, and transnational studies.
-I am also Research Affiliate for the Canadian Literature Centre (CLC) at the University of Alberta (Canada) and Scholar in The Pierre Elliott Trudeau Foundation.
+I am currently Associate Professor of Literature in English in the Department of Teacher Education (ILU), working at the intersection of Canadian literary studies, feminist and queer philosophy, trans literature and visual art, and affect studies.
+I am also Research Affiliate for the Canadian Literature Centre (CLC) at the University of Alberta (Canada) and Scholar in The Pierre Elliott Trudeau Foundation (PETF).
 I am Deputy Editor of Canada and Beyond: A Journal of Canadian Literary and Cultural Studies and I write the Canada chapter (journals) for The Year's Work in English Studies (Oxford UP).
 I also serve on the Editorial Board of The Raymond Carver Review and I am Executive Member in the PETF Alumni Network.

 I hold a PhD in English and Film Studies from the University of Alberta (Canada) and an MA in Textual and Cultural Studies from the University of Zaragoza (Spain).
 My doctoral work was awarded the Governor General's Gold Medal in 2013.
 I have worked as Lecturer in English at the University of Innsbruck, Austria (2013-14) and as Postdoctoral Fellow in Globalization and Cultural Studies at the University of Manitoba, Canada (2015).
 Prior to joining NTNU in 2017, I taught critical theory and gender studies at Magdalene College, University of Cambridge (UK).

 Innsbruck Gender Lecture, "Paradoxical Worldings: Reflections on Feminist and Trans Cultures Today", Centre for Interdisciplinary Gender Studies, University of Innsbruck, Austria, October 20, 2020.
 AVAILABLE HERE